Our QA cheatsheet is a must-read before trying out a new feature.

 - check how and if copy-paste works;

-4. Buttons testing – verified for conditions for field availability ON or OFF, negative and positive testing as well as error handling – fill out invalid data in one or more of the fields and press a button to see how the app reacts.
+- Fill out invalid data in one or more fields and press a button to see how the app reacts.

 - Look at the initial keyboard state; check for a return or a done button, as expected.